Minimum Bottom Line Profit Should Average 9.4%!

 Fred first asks if this is good or bad.
 I shook my head and said it is bad.
 We still have overhead for the company and these projects have to generate more than this to cover these overhead costs (accounting, facilities, office administration, compliance reporting, communications and Fred’s salary).
 This isn’t going to cut it.

 He wanted to know everyone’s opinion and the subjective issues involved.
-So this is what came out of this test:
+This is what came out of this test:

 - The emergency aspect of this service lends itself to a disproportionately greater risk with miscalculation of costs.